Terms and Conditions

 Students who do not meet the attainment criteria will not be allowed to proceed with their original programme, but may be offered an alternative programme or invited to withdraw from the Centre.

 We strongly recommend that all students have appropriate accident and medical insurance for the duration of their study in the UK.
-Depending on the policy, insurance may cover otherwise non-refundable course fees in the event of cancellation.
+Depending on the policy, insurance may cover otherwise non-refundable programme fees in the event of cancellation.
 You may either take out our StudyCare Insurance Plus policy or cover with an alternative provider.
-Further information about StudyCare Insurance Policy can be found at the following link: http://www.studygroup.com/land/studycare.
+Further information about StudyCare Insurance Plus Policy can be found at the following link: https://www.studygroup.com/land/studycare.
 Cover under the StudyCare Insurance Plus policy will not commence until the insurance fees have been paid in full.
-Should you cancel your course, you will also need to notify us that you wish to cancel your insurance policy.
+Should you cancel your programme, you will also need to notify us that you wish to cancel your insurance policy.

 While the Centre takes all reasonable precautions to ensure the safety and security of students on campus we cannot accept responsibility for loss or damage to students’ personal property.
 All students are, therefore, strongly advised to take out a contents insurance policy.